couchbaselabs/couchbase-spark-mllib-sample/README.md

 val df = transformCategoricalFeatures(houses)
 ```

-and as you can see, spark has some utilities to do this work for you:
+Converting categorical variables is a very common procedure and Spark already has some utilities to do this work for you:

 ```scala
 def transformCategoricalFeatures(dataset: Dataset[_]): DataFrame = {